tiendu/gommitizen/README.md

 - `uninstall`: Uninstalls the tool from Git's exec path.
 - `version`: Prints version information.
 - `commit`: Runs the interactive commit prompt, which loads configuration from configs/default.json, collects user input, renders the commit message, and then executes git commit.
+- `lint`: Runs a simple linter to check the input commit message.
+- `changelog`: Generates a changelog depending on the type of commit.
+- `bump`: Updates the VERSION with the current version.

 ### Configuration